-Their masterwork, the two-volume Spirituous Journey: A History of Drink charts the history of spirits and mixed drinks from 7000 BC to the mid-20th century.
+Their masterwork, the two-volume Spirituous Journey: A History of Drink charted the history of spirits and mixed drinks from 7000 BC to the mid-20th century.
 (The first volume won a coveted Gourmand World Cookbook Award for Best Drink History in the UK in 2009 and the second received the same honour in 2010.)

-These two former bartenders also practice what they preach.
-Brown is Master Distiller for the multi-award winning Sipsmith Distillery , the first newly-licensed, pot-still distillery to open in London in over 180 years, which won the prestigious 2010 Observer Food Monthly Best Newcomer Award and a 2011 Gold Medal from the International Wine & Spirits Competition.
+Brown is the co-founder and Master Distiller for the multi-award winning Sipsmith Distillery , the first newly-licensed, pot-still distillery to open in London in over 180 years, which won the prestigious 2010 Observer Food Monthly Best Newcomer Award and a 2011 Gold Medal from the International Wine & Spirits Competition.

 Miller and Brown were co-founders of the Museum of the American Cocktail with Dale and Jill DeGroff.
 They were the curators of a three-year project in the south of France, restoring Exposition Universelle des Vins et Spiritueux, a museum of wines and spirits founded in 1958, and cataloguing the 8000+ bottles, 1200 menus, and other antiquities in the collection.

 They are currently curating a free, online, digital library of vintage cocktail, drink, and distillation books dating back to the 1750s at www.euvslibrary.com

 Miller and Brown live in England's West Country.